KaFuuchao0313/StudyFst/README.md

 # StudyFst
 Some records maybe?
-Hope that it will keep
+Hope that it won't stop the steps.
+Nice to meet you and after all ---
+--- ' HELLO WORLD '